inokufu/schema/becomino/index.md

 ### DESCRIPTION
 [Becomino](https://becomino.com) is a webapp that helps people discover and learn about the most in-demand jobs in France.

-Here are the concepts we use to describes a learning object:
+Here are the specific concepts associated to becomino:
 - [board](http://schema.inokufu.com/becomino/board)
 - [domain](http://schema.inokufu.com/becomino/domain)